microsoft/tsiclient/docs/UX.md

 ### transformTsqResultsForVisualization

-To transform API results from the timeseries API of a PAYG SKU, we use transformTsqResultsForVisualization as follows...
+To transform API results from the Time Series Insights APIs of a **PAYG SKU**, use the `transformTsqResultsForVisualization()` method:

 ```JavaScript
 tsiClient.server.getTsqResults(token, '10000000-0000-0000-0000-100000000109.env.timeseries.azure.com', [tsqExpression.toTsq()])